 The early detection and appropriate treatment of adrenal fatigue can greatly assist in restoring patients’ adrenal imbalances, leading to improved overall health and vitality.

 When testing for adrenal fatigue, a thorough examination of a patient’s health history is conducted, followed by saliva cortisol testing.
 This is done in order to measure a patient’s level of cortisol throughout the day, which is useful in determining a patient’s stage of adrenal fatigue as we understand where cortisol fluctuations are being experienced throughout the day.
 It is a great tool in managing the condition and assessing effectiveness during treatment.

 We may also conduct special tests for food sensitivities, leaky gut syndrome, nutrient deficiencies, hormonal imbalances or candida (yeast) overgrowth.
-This thorough process will enable us to identify and address any other possible underlying causes for the condition.
+This thorough process will enable us to identify and address other possible underlying causes for the condition.